KITESURFING HOLIDAYS - MAURITIUS

-You'll be forgiven for thinking you're dreaming on the east (windward) coast of Mauritius with its' turquoise lagoons and white sandy beaches.
-For kitesurfers, add steady side-on trade winds and uncrowded, easy-to-ride spots and the deal is sealed on perfection.
+You'll be forgiven for thinking you're dreaming in Mauritius with its turquoise lagoons and white sandy beaches.
+For kitesurfers, add steady side-on trade winds and uncrowded, easy-to-ride spots as well as seriously advanced wave spots, and the deal is sealed on perfection.

 WIND WATER AND WEATHER